FloCoDe: Unbiased Dynamic Scene Graph Generation with Temporal Consistency and Correlation Debiasing: Method

 \subsection{Predicate Classification}

-Following previous works \cite{nag2023unbiased}, we model the classifier framework to model the noisy annotations in the SGG data.
-Specifically, we model the classification head as a mixture-of-experts model named mixture logit networks (MLN) and a noise pattern estimation method utilizing the outputs of the MLN.
-The number of mixtures is $\mathcal{K}$.
-Different from \cite{nag2023unbiased}, we propose: 1) an uncertainty-aware mixture of attenuated loss 2) supervised contrastive learning, which incorporates label correlation to improve predicate classification.\\ \textbf{Uncertainty-Aware Mixture of Attenuated loss}: For a sample embedding $\mathbf{z}_i$, the class-specific aleatoric ($\sigma_a$) and epistemic uncertainty ($\sigma_e$) are computed as:
+Following \cite{nag2023unbiased}, we adopt classifier framework to handle noisy annotations.
+Different from \cite{nag2023unbiased}, we propose: 1) an uncertainty-aware mixture of attenuated loss 2) supervised contrastive learning, which incorporates label correlation to improve predicate classification.
+Specifically, we propose the classifier head as a mixture-of-experts model named mixture logit networks (MLN) and a noise pattern estimation method utilizing the outputs of the MLN.
+The number of mixtures is denoted as $\mathcal{K}$. \\ \textbf{Uncertainty-Aware Mixture of Attenuated loss}: For a predicate embedding $\mathbf{z}_i$, the aleatoric ($\sigma_a$) and epistemic uncertainty ($\sigma_e$) are computed as: